 If you have an accident (not unlikely in a place where people recklessly zoom around on scooters!) then you’ll be beyond relieved to know that you won’t have to pay out for that hospital stay.
 It’s just common sense – get travel insurance!

 Vietnam is a fantastic place to visit any time of the year – there is so much to do that the weather doesn’t necessarily dictate when you should go.
 However, there are different seasons across the country.
+Check the Vietnam map below to work out where to visit.

 Spring (Feb-Apr) or Autumn (Aug-Oct) tend to be warm and pleasant in the North.
 It can get quite cold at the beginning of the year, and be prepared for a little drizzle too.